-Fleetwood Civic Society, Fleetwood Museum and Fleetwood Rotary Club have worked together to put a statue of Sir Peter Hesketh Fleetwood at the heart of the town which he founded.
+Fleetwood Civic Society, Fleetwood Museum and Fleetwood Rotary Club worked together to put a statue of Sir Peter Hesketh Fleetwood at the heart of the town which he founded.
+Everyone was invited to the unveiling ceremony on Sunday 6 May 2018.

 Unveiling of the Statue of Sir Peter Hesketh Fleetwood